Group-4W/SoftEng/README.md

 - Attending lab sessions

 Decide on a technology that will support your Kanban system.
 Use the Kanban reading (https://moodle.roehampton.ac.uk/pluginfile.php/3079479/mod_resource/content/1/kanban.html)

+# TO DO's Seminar 3

+GitHub project for coursework set-up

+Product Backlog created

+Dockerfile for project set-up and works

+Correct branches for GitFlow workflow created - includes master , develop , and release branches

+First release created on GitHub § Code of Conduct defined

 # Sprint 1: Lab of Week 3